 - We selected the District for audit using a random number generator applied to a list of districts (excluding NYC schools) not currently in the OSC audit process at the time of selection. - We reviewed the 2019-20 budget documents (original proposed, final annual, appended property tax report card), multiyear financial plan, budget-to-actual revenues and expenditures, 2017-18 external audit and corrective action plan, most recent OSC audit and corrective action plan and internal audit and corrective action plan, if available.
 We selected this financial information to be included in our audit because of the historical risk related to lack of transparency of this financial information to the public.
-We reviewed the District's website on September 9, 2019 and October 30, 2019 to determine whether the District is providing the public with transparent and comprehensive financial information.
-We extended the scope forward to October 15, 2019 to capture the posting of the year-end expenditure status report. - We extended the scope forward to February 19, 2020 through June 29, 2020 for reporting of visitor activity on the District website.
-The analytics tracking system was unavailable prior to February 19, 2020. - We interviewed District officials to gain an understanding of the process for approving, finalizing, posting and maintaining certain financial information on the District's website. - We reviewed District policies to gain an understanding of information required to be posted to its website. - We reviewed Board minutes for 2018-19 to determine whether the Board took any action related to the 2019-20 budget work and appended property tax report card, 2018-19 reserve activity, multiyear financial plan, actual expenditures and revenue reports, most recent audit reports and associated CAPs.
-We reviewed Board minutes from July 1, 2014 through June 30, 2018 to determine whether the Board documented or discussed any actions related to the financial information audited during those years, if we did not find it in the 2018-19 minutes. - We created a hypertext markup language (HTML) file that was a snapshot of the District's website to provide a single date of reference during audit testing. - In addition to determining whether the item was located on the website at the time of testing, we reviewed the District's support showing the activity of the information on the website, if available - dates of posting, updating and/or deleting.
-We determined reasonable reliability of the modification date on the reports for tested information by observing transactions being posted to the system during fieldwork.
+We reviewed the District's website on August 8-9, 2019, August 12, 2019 and August 27, 2019 to determine whether the District is providing the public with transparent and comprehensive financial information.
+We extended the scope forward to August 5, 2019 to capture the posting of the year end revenue and expenditure status reports. - We interviewed District officials to gain an understanding of the process for approving, finalizing, posting and maintaining certain financial information on the District's website. - We reviewed District policies to gain an understanding of information required to be posted to its website. - We reviewed Board minutes for 2018-19 to determine whether the Board took any action related to the 2019-20 budget work and appended property tax report card, 2018-19 reserve activity, multiyear financial plan, actual expenditures and revenue reports, most recent audit reports and associated CAPs.
+We reviewed Board minutes from July 1, 2014 through June 30, 2018 to determine whether the Board documented or discussed any actions related to the financial information audited during those years, if we did not find it in the 2018-19 minutes. - We created a hypertext markup language (HTML) file that was a snapshot of the District's website to provide a single date of reference during audit testing. - In addition to determining whether the item was located on the website at the time of testing, we reviewed the District's support showing the item's activity on the website, if available a date of posting, updating and/or deleting.
+We determined reasonable reliability of the last modified date on the report for tested information by observing transactions being posted to the system during fieldwork.

-- We did not audit the accuracy of the financial information posted to the District's website.
-However, we determined reasonable reliability of financial information by analyzing various documents on the District's website for consistency of information provided, adhering to the law and District policies, and transparency of posted documents and website location. - We reviewed the administrative permissions of eight users, and the process of posting information through a visual review. - We included a comparison of revenue and expenditure results reported in the external audit reports to show budget-to-actual results for 2017-18 and 2018-19.
+- We did not audit the accuracy of the financial information posted to the District website.
+However, we determined reasonable reliability of financial information by analyzing various documents on the District's website for consistency of information provided, adhering to the law and District policies, and transparency of posted documents and website location. - We reviewed three employees' administrative permissions, and the process of posting information through a visual review. - We reviewed emails pertaining to our audit objective to gain an understanding of how employees are instructed to post financial information to the website. - We included a comparison of revenue and expenditure results reported from the external audit reports to show budget-to-actual results for 2017-18 and 2018-19.